Lab 6: Visualizing categorical data with D3

 To filter the project data, we will use the array.filter() function, which returns a new array containing only the elements that pass the test implemented by the provided function.

-For example, this is how we’d search in project titles:
+For example, this is how we’d search through project titles:

 let filteredProjects = projects.filter(project => {